alessandrorodi/assignment1-soen691-aspirator/README.md

 This repository contains an IntelliJ project containing the code.
 The binary is located in assignment1-soen691-aspirator\out\artifacts\assignment1_soen691_aspirator_jar

 # Usage:
-java -jar assignment1-soen691-aspirator.jar \<path to src or txt file containing a list of files one per line\>
+java -jar assignment1-soen691-aspirator.jar \<path to src folder or a txt file containing a list of files one per line\>

 Example output: